Zero-shot Generalization in Inventory Management: Train, then Estimate and Decide: Discussion and Ablation Experiments

 The results reported so far for GC-LSN concern instances (Case 1, Case 2, Case 3) contained in the probable parameter space $\hat{\parSpace}$ of the formulated Super-MDP.
 By Assumption~\ref{as:paramspace}, we have $\hat{\parSpace} \supseteq \parSpace$.
 In practice, while such bounds can be chosen using domain knowledge, the sensitivity of the trained GCA to these bounds is an important design choice.
 A wider $\hat{\parSpace}$ increases the chance of covering the true parameterization but requires more extensive sampling and domain randomization (\S\ref{sec:train}), leading to longer training times.
 Conversely, a smaller $\hat{\parSpace}$ reduces training effort but risks missing instances from the true parameter space.

 Appendix~\ref{sec:exsetup} provides the detailed parameter ranges used in our experiments.
 To bound the penalty cost $p$ and mean demand $\mu$, we set $p_{\min}=2.0$, $p_{\max}=100.0$, $\mu_{\min}=2.0$, and $\mu_{\max}=12.0$.
-To quantify the trade-off, we train two additional GCAs under the same training setup as GC-LSN: \textbf{GC-LSN-Small}, with $p_{\max}=50.0$, and \textbf{GC-LSN-Large}, with $p_{\max}=200.0$ and $\mu_{\max}=25.0$.
+To quantify the trade-off, we train two additional GCAs under the same training setup (hyperparameters and computing power-hardware) as GC-LSN: \textbf{GC-LSN-Small}, with $p_{\max}=50.0$, and \textbf{GC-LSN-Large}, with $p_{\max}=200.0$ and $\mu_{\max}=25.0$.
 These agents are then tested on the same benchmark testbed (Cases 1, 2, 3).
+Training required \(\sim 12\) hours for GC-LSN-Small and \(\sim 24\) hours for GC-LSN-Large, with the differences arising from the larger action space, which increases both the simulation budget and the size of the network’s output layer.

 We report the detailed results in Appendix~\ref{sec:ablation}.
-GC-LSN-Large performs slightly worse than GC-LSN but still outperforms C-BSP except in stochastic lead times with order crossover.
+GC-LSN-Large performs slightly worse than GC-LSN but still outperforms C-BSP, except in stochastic lead times with order crossover.
 This performance could likely be improved with a larger compute budget, and since training is a one-time cost, adopting larger parameterizations at the expense of compute power can still be favorable in practice.
 In contrast, GC-LSN-Small achieves better performance in cases ($p=39.0$) fully contained in its smaller $\hat{\parSpace}$, since the sampled training instances are closer together, making generalization easier.
 However, when tested on instances outside this restricted $\hat{\parSpace}$, performance deteriorates.
 This illustrates the importance of choosing sufficiently large bounds, particularly when little is known about the true parameter ranges.

+To measure the extent to which generalization occurs, we next evaluate the robustness of GC-LSN when the true parameters fall outside $\hat{\parSpace}$.
+Figure~\ref{fig:deviation} reports the relative cost gap between GC-LSN and C-BSP as we move the mean demand $\mu$ and penalty cost $p$ away from the training bounds $p_{\max}=100.0$ and $\mu_{\max}=12.0$.
+Within the training range, GC-LSN consistently outperforms C-BSP.
+Moreover, GC-LSN retains a superior performance for moderate deviations, e.g., up to $\mu=20.0$ and $p=250.0$.
+As $\mu$ or $p$ move further away, the relative cost gap increases, and GC-LSN’s performance degrades, eventually no longer improving over C-BSP.
+The deterioration in performance as $p$ increases is expected, since C-BSP is asymptotically optimal in $p$ \citep{Xin2021}.